firmata/firmata.js/readme.md

 - `board.sysexCommand(message)`

   Allow user code to send arbitrary sysex messages.
-The `message` array is expected to be all necessary bytes between START_SYSEX and END_SYSEX (non-inclusive).
+The `message` array is expected to be all necessary bytes between `START_SYSEX` and `END_SYSEX` (non-inclusive).
 It will be assumed that the data in the message array is already encoded as 2 7-bit bytes LSB first.

-  - Use `Board.encode(data)` to encode data values into an array of 7 bit byte pairs.
+  - Use `Board.encode(data)` to encode data values into an array of 7-bit byte pairs.

 ### Encode/Decode

 - `Board.encode(data)`

-  Encode an array of 8 bit data values as two 7 bit byte pairs (each).
-(LSB first)
+  Encode an array of 8-bit data values as an array of two 7-bit byte pairs (each).
+(LSB first).

 - `Board.decode(data)`

-  Decode an array of 7 bit byte pairs into a an array of 8 bit data values.
+  Decode an array of 7-bit byte pairs into a an array of 8-bit data values.
 (LSB first)

 ## License